okta/okta.github.io/_source/_posts/2019-05-07-basic-crud-angular-8-and-spring-boot-2dot2.md

 ng g c car-edit
 ```

 Update `client/src/app/shared/car/car.service.ts` to have methods for adding, removing, and updating cars.
-These methods
-talk to the endpoints provided by the `CarRepository` and the `@RepositoryRestResource` annotation.
+These methods talk to the endpoints provided by the `CarRepository` and its `@RepositoryRestResource` annotation.

 ```typescript
 import { Injectable } from '@angular/core';